What are the best camping sites in new zealand?

 Tip by Travel Bugs World.
 Follow them on Facebook here.

 Okains Bay is the perfect hideaway spot, just 30 minutes from the french settlement of Akaroa, and 90 minutes from Christchurch, the South Islands largest city.
-If you are looking for a city getaway, away from the hustle and bustle of city beaches such as Sumner and New Brighton, then this spot will help you feel a million miles away.
+If you are looking for a New Zealand campground away from the hustle and bustle of city beaches such as Sumner and New Brighton, then this spot will help you feel a million miles away.
 It is truly one of the great camping sites in New Zealand.

 How to get here